 7. Finger Squeeze

-Some fingers will be more difficult than others (like your ring and pinky finger), and those are the fingers that could use extra attention.
+Some fingers will be more difficult than others (like your ring and pinky finger), so be sure not to neglect them.

 8. Thumb Opposition

-This exercise is similar to the Thumb Roll, but you will be rolling the ball side-to-side instead of in circles.
+This therapy ball exercise is similar to the Thumb Roll, but you will be rolling the ball side-to-side instead of in circles.

 Start by placing the therapy ball on your palm and use your thumb to keep it in place.
 Then, use your thumb to move the ball from left to right.

 It’s important to cater your hand therapy exercises to suit your goals.

 For example, some people may need these exercises to strengthen their hands, especially those that enjoy handiwork.
 If that’s you, then focus on using therapy balls with more resistance so that you can build strength in your hands and fingers.